softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 - Replace the code that is throwing the exception with something reasonable.
 - Rerun the test, debug, and continue implementing until the test passes.
 - Commit your changes to GitHub.
-- Repeat the above process for each of the movement tests.
+- Repeat the above process for each of the tests until they all pass.

 ## Object Overrides